Qengineering/YoloCam/README.md

 **Rpi 4 and 3B+** OS: Linux raspberrypi 5.15.84-v8+ #1613 Debian GNU/Linux 11 (bullseye) aarch64 GNU/Linux<br>
 **Rpi Zero 2W** &ensp; OS: Linux raspberrypi 5.15.56-v7+ #1575 Debian GNU/Linux 11 (bullseye) armv7l GNU/Linux<br><br>

-**AP (Average Precision) : 25.8 %**<br><br>
+**AP (Average Precision): 25.8 %**<br><br>
 Keep in mind that no deep learning model is perfect.
 Given the limited computing power of the Raspberry PI, we had to make a compromise.<br>
 Our network works amazingly well in everyday use.
 Even small objects in the background are recognized correctly.
-Likewise, half-cut objects that are on the edge of the image.
+Likewise, half-cut objects are on the edge of the image.
 Yet it sometimes makes mistakes.
 For example, misinterpreting a truck for a car or bus.
 An understandable error.<br><br>

 | Model  | email | GPIO |  Load (Amp) |
 | ------ | :--:  |  :--: | :--: |